suinaowawa/build-ml-pipeline-for-short-term-rental-prices/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+# Project: Build an ML Pipeline for Short-Term Rental Prices in NYC

+This is a project from Udacity's Machine Learning DevOps Engineer Nanodegree.

+Weights & Biaes setup for this project is public, you can access from [here](https://wandb.ai/suinaowawayue/nyc_airbnb).

+## Project Background
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs